 Bounce rate is one of the parameters that almost all marketers, SEO/PPC specialists, and website or online store owners strive to improve.
 Although this rate doesn’t always mean that visitors decided not to contact a manager or support (especially if there is a chat or contact number on the page), it is still a problem for some pages.
 Sometimes a bounce rate can be as high as over 50%.

-If this sounds familiar to you, we have a solution.
+We can help if this sounds similar.
 The Plerdy team wants to demonstrate how popup forms can lower a bounce rate based on two websites.
 Using the results of our research and analysis, we have completed these case studies.

 The first case is based on the use of popup forms by our partners, the website of Lemarbet online agency.
 The research data covers 13 days (June 07-June 20, 2021).